MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/model-benchmarks.md

 ### Cost

 Cost calculations are estimates for using an LLM or SLM model endpoint hosted on the Azure AI platform.
-We support displaying the cost of MaaS and AOAI models.
-Please be aware that costs are subject to change.
-To account for this, we refresh our cost calculations on regular cadence.
+Azure AI supports displaying the cost of serverless APIs and Azure OpenAI models.
+Because these costs are subject to change, we refresh our cost calculations on a regular cadence.

 The cost of LLMs and SLMs is assessed across the following metrics: